Rudedog9d/wildcatmedia/README.md

 Known 'Bugs':
 Short term:
-Logo is 3-6mb, needs shurnk.
+**Player doesnt properly render when placed on Digital Ocean Server** Logo is 3-6mb, needs shurnk.
 Alot.
 Nav bar is located a different distance from the left when scrolling down page. (minor, but annoying) Site should be converted to being rendered with JS.
 (Mostly for templating new pages)